botdes/component-test/PITCHME.md

 #### Component test
 ![test pyramid](p2_2.png)

+Note: test naming is difficult: Integration, Component, System, Fuctional, Acceptance agree about naminig in your team.
 ---
 * Unit test - test only one class
-* Integration - test external dependecies
+* Integration - test integraion with infrastructure (db, queues)
 * <b>Component - test the whole microservice</b>
 * Smoke - verify end to end
+Note: vs integration: whole component not only one dependency, buisness requirements vs smoke: only one component, differents paths, close but not idential to real
 ---
-## Requirements for component tests
+### Component vs Integration
+* Whole component, not only one dependency
+* Test builsness requirements
+* Test blackbox, no mock
+* Test all buisness features, not edgecases
+---
+## Component vs Smoke
-* Close to production
+* Close to real, but may not be real
 * Running locally
-* Test all buisness requirements
+* Test all buisness requirements, not only happy path

 ---
 # 1.5 years ago